manassaloi/manassaloi.github.io/_posts/2021-01-03-ultimate-house-hunting.markdown

 - Is there sufficient ventilation?
 - Is there exhaust fans in the bathrooms?
 Do they work fine?
 - Check for parking space.
+- If the owner wants to leave their old furniture, discuss who will be responsible in case they break.
+I got an old dining table because the owner did not want to take it away.
+Now my table wobbles every time we sit to eat, and it is even more annoying when guests come.
+However, we can't just remove it as it is written in the contract.
+I can't replace it with a new table either because there is no space for 2 dining tables in my house.
+My inverter that the owner left in the house also gave me a lot of issues, and I had to keep fixing it.
+A better option would have been to let him take it away, and me getting a new inverter.
 - Move in/move out charges (for tenants).

 ## Signing the agreement